mortinso/ft_transcendence/README.md

 ### Signup instructions

 On signup, a 6-digit one time password is sent to the user email.
-That password must be then sent to https://192.168.20.111/api/auth/check_otp/ as 'otp', together with 'purpose' = 'signup'.
-If the OTP is valid, the page will return the JWT tokens.
+That password must be then sent to https://192.168.20.111/api/auth/check_otp/ as 'otp'.
+If the OTP is valid, the page will return 200: OTP OK and the user is created.

 ### TFA instructions

 If the user's tfa option is active, when the user logs in, a 6-digit one time password is sent to the user email.
-That password must be then sent to https://192.168.20.111/api/auth/check_otp/ as 'otp', together with 'purpose' = 'tfa'.
+That password must be then sent to https://192.168.20.111/api/auth/check_otp/ as 'otp'.
 If the OTP is valid, the page will return the JWT tokens.